 3. Demographics & Traffic Source

-Through the demographics section of your Google Analytics, you can look at how your users are segmented based on their age or gender.
+Through the demographics section of your Google Analytics, you can look at how your users are segmented based on their age, gender, geolocation, etc.

 Using this information you can draw a more accurate representation of your user base, to enhance your marketing strategy.

 Traffic source, on the other hand, is split into 3 main sections — direct visitors, search visitors, referral visitors — each source is important in its own way, so having an overview on where your users are coming from can provide a lot of valuable information so you can plan your content strategy accordingly.

 - Search visitors — users who have found your website through online search engines, such as, Google and Bing.